forestgeo/ctfs/README.md

 Installation
 ------------

-If you are authorized (via [Stuart Davies](daviess@si.edu)), you can install ctfs from ForestGEO's private GitHub repo.
+If you are authorized (via [Stuart Davies](daviess@si.edu)), you can install forestr from ForestGEO's private GitHub repo.

     # From ?devtools::install_github:
     # To install from a private repo, use auth_token with a token